jennynguyenoberg/creative-brief-generator/README.md

 ## Description
 The Creative Ideas Generator is a simple web application that allows you to choose an industry and category, and it will provide you with a random idea related to that combination.
-It's designed to help professionals, creators, and coder find unique concepts for their up coming projects or assignments.
+It's designed to help professionals, creators, and coders find unique concepts for their up coming projects or assignments.

 ## Table of Contents